Steep Stone was conceived and created in 2017 by three members of The Climbers' Club

 “…as far as the eye can see, and twice as far again, is silence and solitude...”

-Maen Serth provided the inspiration for ''Steep Stone''.
+Maen Serth provided the inspiration for our ''Steep Stone'' name.

 Steep Stone publishes innovative and visually inspiring climbing guidebooks.